Raneemoqaily7/my---notes/firstApp.md

 Reserved word == > class , if , True ,False ,break , or ,from ...

 ***To check the reserved word in Python*** == > help("keywords")

+`help("keywords")`
+False               break               for                 not None                class               from                or True                continue            global              pass __peg_parser__      def                 if                  raise and                 del                 import              return as                  elif                in                  try assert              else                is                  while async               except              lambda              with await               finally             nonlocal            yield

  ## Especial Characters